mhcrnl/SimplePhonebook/README.md

 ###Introduction

-SimplePhonebook is a simple phonebook application made with C language.
-SimplePhonebook have command line interface.
+SimplePhonebook is a simple phonebook console application made with C language.

 ###Features